WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_audio.md

 DOA angle diagram for linear microphone array:
 ![doa_line](./image/box_adv/doa_line.jpg)

-To run the hobot_audio package on the Horizon RDK board:
+To run the hobot_audio package on the Horizon RDK:

 1. Copy the configuration file